Tuukkaleksi/wordle-project/README.md

 ## Features

   - 🎮 Engaging and challenging gameplay
-  - 📊 Track your progress with the score and level system
+  - 📊 Track your progress with the score and level system ( Maybe? )
   - 🌈 Stylish and user-friendly interface
   - 🔄 Randomized word selection for endless replayability
-  - 📱 Built using React Native and Expo for cross-platform compatibility
+  - 📱 Built using React Native and Expo for cross-platform compatibility (Android for now)

 ## Playing
     Enjoy the game and have fun challenging your word-guessing skills!
 If you encounter any issues or have suggestions,